swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 ##### Appending to `OutputRawSpan`

-The basic operation is to append the bytes of some value to an `OutputRawSpan`:
+The basic operation is to append the bytes of some value to an `OutputRawSpan`.
+Note that since the fundamental operation is appending bytes, `OutputRawSpan` does not concern itself with memory alignment.
 ```swift
 extension OutputRawSpan {
   /// Appends the given value's bytes to this span's initialized bytes